The history Oatlands Park Hotel

 1538 – King Henry VIII acquires land and builds Oatlands Palace for his future Queen, Anne of Cleves, using materials from the dissolved Abbey at Chertsey.

-1540 – Henry and Anne marry but the marriage is later declared annulled and void, Henry marries Anne’s lady-in-waiting, Catherine Howard, in the chapel at Oatlands.
+1540 – Henry VIII and Anne marry but the marriage is later declared annulled and void, Henry marries Anne’s lady-in-waiting, Catherine Howard, in the chapel at Oatlands.

 1615 – Anne of Denmark, wife of James I, commissions architect Inigo Jones to design the Queen’s house at Greenwich, and a great gateway at Oatlands.
 The latter survives for 150 years before being broken up and used as rockery stone.

 1630 – King Charles I hires John Tradescant the Elder as ‘Keeper of His Majesty’s Gardens, Vines and Silk-worms’ on the estate, at a salary of £100 per annum.

 1638 – John Tradescant the Elder dies and his son, John Tradescant the Younger succeeds him in the role at Oatlands.

 1640 – Charles I’s third son Henry is born at Oatlands.

 1643 – The estate becomes Prince Rupert’s temporary headquarters during the royalist march on London.

 1647 – King Charles I is imprisoned at Oatlands until his execution.

 1648 – The Palace is demolished, leaving one solitary hunting lodge on the estate.